The Next Step in the Evolution of Identity and Access Management

 Held on Wednesday, April 25th (10amPT/11amMT/1pm ET), this thought-provoking perspective offers an alternate view to the widely promoted notion of Identity and Access Governance (IAG) as distinct from User Provisioning or Identity Administration.

-Hitachi ID Systems delivers access governance and identity administration solutions to organizations globally.
-Hitachi ID solutions are used by Fortune 500 companies to secure access to systems in the enterprise and in the cloud.
+Hitachi ID Systems delivers access governance and identity administration solutions to organizations globally, including Fortune 500 companies to secure access to systems in both the enterprise and in the cloud.

 For more information, please contact: